josejnra/architecture/data_warehouse.md

     <img src="images/data_warehouse.jpg" alt="Data Warehouse Architecture Example" />
 </p>

+## Data Mart
+A data mart is a subset of the data warehouse.
+It specially designed for a particular line of business, such as sales, finance, sales or finance.
+In an independent data mart, data can collect directly from sources.

 ## Modelagem Dimensional
 Modelagem dimensional é uma das técnicas e conhecimentos mais utilizados e mais importantes para modelar o Data Warehouse.